wagskydive/LED_Mesh_Controller_Planning/README.md

 command.
 The resulting files appear in the `images/` directory.

 ### Flashing Prebuilt Images
-The build script places three `.bin` files in the `images/` directory.
-To flash these images directly without using PlatformIO:
+The build script places the individual firmware bins and `spiffs.bin` in the `images/` directory.
+It also creates `combined.bin` which contains everything.
+To flash the separate files without using PlatformIO:

 1. Install [esptool.py](https://github.com/espressif/esptool) with `pip install esptool`.
 2. Put the ESP32 into bootloader mode (usually by holding the **BOOT** button